needle-mirror/com.unity.2d.animation/Documentation~/ex-sprite-swap.md

 ### Load Swap DLC Script
 A custom MonoBehaviour script called `LoadSwapDLC` is attached to the `Load DLC` GameObject.
 The script is located in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 SpriteSwap/Scripts/Runtime/LoadSwapDLC.cs`

-The script is starts up when the DLC is loaded, it will scan the AssetBundles for any Sprite Library Assets.
-Once the Sprite Library Assets are loaded, it will add these Entries into the `SwapFullSkin` script from the [Full Skin Swap](#full-skin-swap) sample.
+The script starts up when the DLC is loaded, it scan the AssetBundles for any Sprite Library Assets.
+Once the Sprite Library Assets are loaded, it adds these Entries into the `SwapFullSkin` script from the [Full Skin Swap](#full-skin-swap) sample.